How To Use The Key

 How to Use the Filter Feature

-Once inside the Tardigrade Key area, the left side of the page, you will find a list of questions and answers related to Tardigrades and their scientific aspects.
+Once inside the Tardigrade Key area, on the left side of the page, you will find a list of questions and answers related to Tardigrades and their scientific aspects.

 Follow these steps to discover specific tardigrade profiles